im-not-a-dev/MacProMemoryNotificationDisabler/README.md

-# SystemProfilerMemoryFixup
+# MacProMemoryNotificationDisabler
-[Lilu](https://github.com/acidanthera/Lilu) plugin for showing the memory tab on MacBookAir and MacBookPro10,x platforms.
-The tab is normally hidden as these models have soldered memory.
+[Lilu](https://github.com/acidanthera/Lilu) plugin for disabling the "more than maximum amount of memory" popup on MacPro7,1.

+Based on Goldfish64's [SystemProfilerMemoryFixup](https://github.com/Goldfish64/SystemProfilerMemoryFixup)